 Micellar water probably isn’t the best option for you if:

 - You wear full coverage makeup.
-Micellar water isn’t as effective at removing full face makeup like foundation or mascara and you might need to use a separate makeup remover first.
+Micellar water isn’t as effective at removing stubborn makeup or full face makeup including foundation or waterproof mascara and you might need to use a separate makeup remover first.

 - You have oily or acne prone skin.
 Micellar water may not completely remove dirt and oil, which can clog pores and worsen acne and breakouts.

 - You want a deep cleanse.
-You may prefer to double cleanse with a cleansing balm and follow with a water-based cleanser (like a cleansing foam) to completely remove dirt, makeup, oil and other debris.
+You may prefer double cleansing with a cleansing balm or cleansing oil and following with a water-based facial cleanser (like a cleansing foam) to completely remove dirt, makeup, oil and other debris.